Welcome to the GAMER ZONE, dood. Check out these rad titles - you might find a new favorite!

 Comments:

 Demo discs are back!
-Starting in 2020, the Haunted PS1 demo disc has put out a new release each year.
-The first year featured seventeen demos to choose from and a simple (but stylish) menu screen.
+Starting in 2020, the Haunted PS1 demo disc has put out a new release on a (mostly) annual basis.
+The first year featured seventeen demos to choose from and a simple but stylish menu screen.
 Things quickly grew in scope as subsequent years featured many more demos per release, and of course introduced interactive 3D hub worlds in place of a regular menu.

 I'm very fond of these hub worlds, they really add to the experience of exploring the various demos available on each disc.
 In 2021, you play demos by entering different rooms in a sort of gallery or museum.
 2022 has you exploring an abandoned shopping mall where each storefront acts as an entry way to a demo.
 The 2022 demo disc goes the extra mile by turning the hub world into a game of its own.
 Some of the demo entrances are blocked off, and you have to open them up by exploring the mall to find different tools or keys to help you progress.
 None of this stuff was necessary to simply present a collection of indie game demos, but the devs did it anyway because they are clearly very passionate about these projects.